confusedalex/blog/content/posts/2024-01-19-how-i-broke-sudo-macos.md

 1. If visudo asks you if you really want to save the File, don't blindly type yes!
 2. root is your friend

 I would love to hear about your funny tech fails.
-Just leave a comment or send me an email.
+Just send me an email.